This course is designed for someone new to supporting venture creation

 - It can facilitate economic benefits including a financial return to inventors and their institutions whilst creating new jobs and services of benefit to the local economy and beyond

-- New ventures may enjoy symbiotic relationships with their parent institutions investing in further University research and securing rights to develop arising IP
+- New ventures may enjoy symbiotic relationships with their parent institutions investing in further research and securing rights to develop arising IP

 - There is increasing expectation that Universities and research institutes should be skilled at setting up actively managing their relationships with new ventures companies